htvekov/controllerx/docs/examples/Sonos display.md

 An optional PIR sensor or microwave radar sensor can be added for automatic dimming (brightness control) and turning the display on/off completely.
 The RCWL 0516 sensor is cheap, but can be somewhat difficult to use in 'tight' builds as it's somewhat sensitive to many things - WiFi in particular.
 So you can experience some false triggers using this sensor if fitted very close to an ESP8266.

-Please note that (at least my display version) SSD1309 display can't be turned completely off with brightness = 0, but that works for my SSD1306.
-Instead this display has be be turned on/off with specific command.
-Check what can be used on your hardware and revise implementation method to match your hardware.
+Please note that (at least my display version) SSD1309 display can't be turned completely off with brightness = 0, but that works perfectly for my SSD1306 display.
+Instead SSD1309 has be be turned on/off with specific command.
+Check what can be used on your hardware and revise implementation method/ESPHome yaml config code to match your hardware.
 **Revised v1.1
 Not done yet !!
 Opdater font - 6 nye symboler (Wifi, alarm, album + 3 x højttaler)